 The speaker enclosure is stationary and does not experience burn-in.
 The speaker amplifier may experience its own burn-in (especially if it has vacuum tubes), though this is not part of true speaker burn-in.

 So what is speaker burn-in?

 Speaker burn-in refers to the act of moving and stretching out new speaker driver material until the stiffness is reduced.
-Burned-in speakers perform better than non-burned in speakers similarly to how our bodies perform better when warmed up.
+Burned-in speakers perform better than non-burned-in speakers, similar to how our bodies perform better when warmed up.

 To get into the finer details of speaker burn-in, let's have a look at a simplified cross-sectional diagram of a moving-coil electrodynamic speaker driver:

-In the Goldwood Sound GW-6028 (link to check the price on Amazon) pictured below, we see the surround between the outer lip and diaphragm/cone.
+In the Goldwood Sound GW-6028 pictured below, we see the surround between the outer lip and diaphragm/cone.
 We also see the spider beneath the diaphragm and above the bulk of the magnet:

 A perfectly new speaker driver that has never been connected to an audio source and has never produced sound will not perform as well as its burned-in counterpart.